-Thanksgiving always digs its roots deeply into the soil of my heart.
-That was especially true on a car trip my husband and I took last year.
+Thanksgiving always digs its roots deep into the soil of my heart.
+That was especially true on a car trip my husband and I took one year.
 As I looked out the window, I tried an experiment to see how many things/reasons I could find for being thankful.
 What started out as a simple experiment for a mile or two grew into an hour-long experience.
 Finally, I stopped in amazement.

 One thing led to another.
 First, seeing a home made me grateful for my own modest house, for the roof over my head, and for the architect or people who designed it years ago (mine is an old house).
 Next, I thought about the contractors and workmen who built it, the ones who manufactured needed products involved, the ones who hauled the materials to the company/store, and the trees for wood or stone to finish it.